bitfireAT/webdav-push/content.md

 ## Push transports

 WebDAV-Push is not restricted to specific push transports and allows clients to specify which push transports they support.
-This allows even upcoming, yet unknown push transports to be used with
+This allows even upcoming, yet unknown push transports to be used with WebDAV-Push.
-WebDAV-Push.

-WebDAV-Push implementations SHOULD implement at least the Web Push transport (see Appendix A).
+WebDAV-Push implementations SHOULD implement at least the Web Push transport (defined in {{transport-web-push}}).

-For proprietary push services, client vendors may need to provide a _rewrite proxy_ that signs and forwards the requests to the respective proprietary service.
+For proprietary push services, client vendors may need to provide a rewrite proxy that signs and forwards the requests to the respective proprietary service.

 Push transport definitions can define extra properties and additional processing rules.
-For instance, a transport definition could define that WebDAV servers should send an additional
-`Topic` header with their push notifications so that previous undelivered push messages are replaced by new ones.